 - Trips like this offer parents a chance to see a child’s growing independence

 - Students must be mindful of the established rules and policies

-- Regularly check in with chaperones at all appointed times
+- Regular check-ins with chaperones at appointed times

 - Carefully note any damage to room at check-in to avoid problems